Friday, March 30, 2012

 I hopped into my favorite Salvation Army Family Store on Spring Break and found a couple of cute treasures:

 I paid $2.50 for the pair of them.
-I so love terra cotta.
+I do love terra cotta.

-A dab of dark brown nail polish and he found a home in the china cabinet with a lot of other bunnies -
+A dab of dark brown nail polish changed that and he found a home in the china cabinet with a lot of other bunnies.

 What are your plans for that day?